TGAC/grassroots-service-field-trial/readme.md

 A service to search field trial data

-### Submit Field Trial Crop

-This is a service to define crops that are available within the system.
+It is described in the [user](https://grassroots.tools/docs/user/services/field_trial/search_portal.md) guide for this service.
+As well as the common `so:image` and
-The only configuration keys that it has are the common ones of `so:image` and `database`.
+`database` configuration options, it has a number of additional parameters.

-### Submit Field Trial Gene Banks

-A service to submit field trial Gene Banks
+These are:

 ### Submit Field Trial Treatment Factor